MarioLegenda/rosie/README.md

 ``--urls (required)``

-A comma separated list of URLs that will be clicked i.e. request will be sent to these URLs.
-At this moment, this package only supports GET request.
+A comma separated list of URLs that will be clicked i.e. requests will be sent to these URLs.
+At this moment, this package only supports GET requests.

 ``--users : (optional|int)``